MohamedImran7868/Notes/README.md

     ```bash
        npm start
     ```
 - A Qr Code will be generated.
-Scan with ur phone using Expo GO or run on sdk
+Scan with ur phone using Expo GO application for android or scan using camera for IOS